hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04d_introR-data-manipulation.md

 ```
 Since factors are special vectors, the same rules for selecting values using indices apply.
 Let's extract the values of the factor with `high` expression:

-First, we create a vector of indices:
+First, we create a logical vector of TRUE and FALSE values:

 ```{r}
 idx <- expression == "high"
 ```

-Then, we use the brackets `[ ]` to extract those values from the dataset:
+Then, we use the brackets `[ ]` to extract the TRUE values from the dataset:

 ```{r}
 expression[idx]